 Lemon essential oil can also help to moisturize the skin.
 It is well known that adequate moisture in the skin is required for healthy skin.
 This explains all the commercial moisturizers on the market.

-Can Help With Digestion
+May Help With Digestion

-A study published in 2009 found that the main constituent in lemon essential oil, limonene, had the benefit of protecting the stomach lining in rats against ulcers induced by alcohol and NSAIDS.
+A study published in 2009 found that the main constituent in lemon essential oil, limonene, had the benefit of protecting the stomach lining in rats against ulcers induced by alcohol and NSAIDs.
 This suggests that the constituent contained in lemon essential oil may have protective benefits for the stomach.

 In another study conducted on the elderly in 2005, it was found that an abdominal massage with lemon, rosemary, and peppermint essential oils helped to relieve constipation symptoms.
-The effect lasted for 14 days post study.
+The effect lasted for 14 days post-study.
 This study suggests that aromatherapy massage is effective in treating digestive issues.

-These suggest that using aromatherapy massage with lemon or a combination of lemon and other essential oils have benefits for digestive health.
+These studies suggest that using aromatherapy massage with lemon or a combination of lemon and other essential oils have benefits for digestive health.
 You may also want to try adding 1-2 drops of lemon essential oil to a glass of water.

 Although I don’t recommend the internal use of essential oils due to the risks, you can do your research and decide if it is right for you.
 However, a good source for your research would be to use the Aromatherapy United Injury Report database.
 You will see there are many reports from 2014-2017 of injury resulting from the internal use of essential oils.
 Most of the injuries occurred from using the products of two major MLM essential oil companies and resulted from the uninformed suggestions of MLM reps who were not trained in aromatherapy.